Docker-Daze/itu-minitwit/report/report.md

 **Migrating from SQLite to Postgres**

-To solve this challenge we bought a PostgreSQL database cluster on Digital Ocean, this was to make the process simpler.
+To solve this challenge we bought a PostgreSQL database cluster on Digital Ocean, to make the process simpler.
 For the migration a tool called pgloader was used.
 This allowed for minimal downtime.

 \href{https://github.com/orgs/Docker-Daze/projects/1/views/1?pane=issue&itemId=101959667&issue=Docker-Daze%7Citu-minitwit%7C18}{\underline{Link to issue}}